 I have studied American History and World History.
 So it’s not like I don’t know how things went.
-I know all what one needs to know about slavery in America (the continent, you know, Nord, Central, Caribbean and South, and not just US).
+I know all that one needs to know about slavery in America (the continent, you know, Nord, Central, Caribbean and South, and not just US).
 Right now, the last thing I need is this kind of emotional trauma.
-I’m at a point in my life where it takes me nothing to burst into tears so I can’t even imagine what would it be if I get to watch this movie.
+I’m at a point in my life where it takes me nothing to burst into tears so I can’t even imagine how would it be if I get to watch this movie.
 So, sorry if I’m not watching it.

 I’m an extremely sensitive soul.
 Honestly, I’ve always struggled watching movies, tv shows, documentaries or whatever involving detailed severe violence, brutality or cruelty.
 Specially when is not fictional stuff but real historical life facts, because they happened for real and that’s the worst and saddest part.
 I can’t cope with the fact that such monumental terrible harrowing things happened in mankind history, speaking in general (though in this case we’re talking about slavery in US).
 I even struggled while studying these things.

 It’s too much and I can’t take it.
 It shocks me, it makes me feel sick, it affects me so bad, both physically and emotionally.
 I can’t stop thinking about it for hours or even days, I can’t take it off my head.
 I need moral support and I can’t stop talking about it for a while.